 The road leading to the pay and display car park is a bit rough.
 The machine does take credit cards.
 Keep in mind the parking gates lock at 20:00.

 *Read about more places to see seals in Norfolk.

 Hunstanton or Old Hunstanton

-Unlike the other Norfolk beaches on this list, Hunstanton is on a stretch of coast that faces west, making it the best area to watch a sunset.
+Unlike the other Norfolk beaches on this list, Hunstanton is on a stretch of coast that faces west, making it one of the best places to watch a sunset.
 It’s also an ideal place to learn kitesurfing and windsurfing because of the wide open beaches with shallow water and cross onshore winds.

-Families may prefer Hunstanton with its Promenade and kid-friendly attractions like the amusements, boat tours in the amphibious Wash Monsters, Sea Life Centre, and more.
+Families may prefer Hunstanton with its Promenade and kid-friendly attractions like the amusements, boat tours in the amphibious Wash Monsters to see the seals, Sea Life Centre, and more.
 It’s one of the best places to take kids in Norfolk and can get crowded.